Manila East Road: History

 The highway used to start in or near Manila and took the present-day alignment of J.P.
-Rizal Avenue in Makati (formerly part of Rizal), branching off from Santa Ana, Manila, and later the present-day alignments of P. Sanchez Street in Santa Mesa and Shaw Boulevard.
-It was also designated as part of Highway 21 that linked the city of Manila with the provinces of Rizal and Laguna to the east, especially during the American colonial era.
+Rizal Avenue in Makati and Taguig (formerly part of Rizal), branching off from Santa Ana, Manila.
+Its alignment was later passed north of the Pasig River to the present-day P. Sanchez Street in Santa Mesa, Manila, and Shaw Boulevard from Mandaluyong to Pasig (the then-capital of Rizal).
+Both alignments also converged at the present-day Dr. Sixto Antonio Avenue in Pasig before meeting its present-day alignment along Ortigas Avenue up to Cainta.
+The highway was also designated as part of Highway 21 that linked the city of Manila with the provinces of Rizal and Laguna to the east, especially during the American colonial era.
+In the 1930s, its Laguna segment formed part of the Calamba–Santa Cruz–Rizal Boundary Road, while the rest of the section in Rizal was already officially known as the Manila East Road.

+In 2025, the eastern section of the Manila East Road from Famy to Pagsanjan, initially N602, was upgraded from secondary to primary national road as part of N66.
+However, N602 still exists as a right-turn slot into the eastbound direction at the Famy Junction.